RPG-Paper-Maker/RPG-Paper-Maker/README.md

 ### :innocent: Code of Conduct

-In order to ensure that the CodeZipCore community is welcoming to all, please review and abide by the [Code of Conduct](.github/CODE_OF_CONDUCT.md).
+In order to ensure that the RPM community is welcoming to all, please review and abide by the [Code of Conduct](.github/CODE_OF_CONDUCT.md).

 ## :mega: Feature requests